 About the audio ports on Mac

 Your Mac includes one or more audio ports.
-You can use these ports to connect to headphones, speakers, or an audio system.
+You can use these ports to connect to headphones (which may include a built-in microphone), self-powered speakers, or an audio system.

 Other ports can transfer audio data as well.
-Some speakers and professional audio interfaces connect to your computer’s USB port or FireWire port .
-And some video ports transfer both audio and video data.
+Some headphones, microphones, speakers, and audio interfaces connect to your computer’s USB, Thunderbolt, or Ethernet port.
+Video ports transfer both audio and video data.

 Headphone: You can use this port as a combination headphone and line-out port.
-Connect headphones or speakers using a standard audio cable with a 3.5 mm metal plug.
+Connect headphones (with or without a built-in microphone), self-powered speakers, or other audio equipment using a standard audio cable with a 3.5 mm metal plug.